Shubman Gill Earmarked For Long International Career After Impressive Test Debut

 Gill was given debut as he replaced his former India U-19 captain Prithvi Shaw.
 And he has left former players gushing over his approach with former Australia international Michael Hussey predicting a long international career.
-Also Read - India vs Australia 2020: Ajinkya Rahane Becomes First Cricketer to Win Mullagh Medal, Bagged MoM Award in Boxing Day Test
+Also Read - AUS vs IND 2020: Pat Cummins Backs Steve Smith, Marnus Labuschagne to Bounce Back in Remaining Two Tests, Chooses Red Ball Over Pink Ball For Longer Format

 “Shubman Gill… what a classy player.
 Here’s a player who can play for the next 10 years for India.
 He looks classical and maybe he should have played the first Test in the first place,” Hussey told ESPNcricinfo.